-A frequent participant at MASC events, Ms. Holmes has appeared on a number of Joint Conference panels on topics including Superintendent Searches, Special Education-Autism, Regional School governance, budgeting and transportation, Rural Schools, Budget Oversight.
-Currently serving as Division IV chair, Ms. Holmes organized critical issue panels on the Opiate Crisis, the Foundation Budget Review Commission recommendations, and MSBA and MA DOR. she has also served as a representative to the MASC Delegate Assembly and Resolutions Clinic, Special Education Legal Issues, Charter School Funding, Special Education Transportation, GIC, PARCC and “What’s Driving Education – Access/New Ideas to Fuel Transportation Fleets.”
-She has also served as a Techspo Judge at the Massachusetts Skills USA competition for the past ten years.
+A frequent participant at MASC events, Ms. Holmes has appeared on a number of Joint Conference Panels on topics including Superintendent Searches, Special Education-Autism, Regional School governance, budgeting and transportation, Rural Schools, Budget Oversight.
+Currently serving as Division IV chair, Ms. Holmes organized critical issue panels on the Opiate Crisis, the Foundation Budget Review Commission recommendations, and MSBA & MA DOER as well as MASC Delegate Assembly and Resolutions Clinic, Special Education Legal Issues, Charter School Funding, Special Education Transportation, GIC, PARCC and “What’s Driving Education – Access/New Ideas to Fuel Transportation Fleets.
+She has also served as a Techspo Judge at the Massachusetts Skills USA competition for the past eleven years.

-On her local committee, she has served as secretary; chair of the Superintendent Search (and Administrator ’03 & ’15), Legal Services (’01-present), Sick Leave Bank (’09- present), Technology (1999 – ’02), Chair and Member Superintendent Evaluation (1999-’03) and Investment Committees (’17).
+On her local committee, she has served as Secretary; chair of the Superintendent Search (and Administrator ’03 & ’15), Legal Services (’01-present), Sick Leave Bank (’09- present), Technology (1999 – ’02), Chair and Member Superintendent Evaluation (1999 & 2003) and Chair & Member Investment Committee (’17-).
 She has also been a member of Sick Leave Bank, Technology, Transportation, Legislative Liaison, Interscholastic Athletic, Budget, Full Day K, Policy Sub, District Wellness Committee, and AWRSC Representative on Ashburnham Infrastructure Committee and CAPS Collaborative (Vice Chair).
-Ms. Holmes also serves as President of Oakmont Youth Soccer, and is a member of the Gordon E. Erickson Memorial Fire Rescue Fund, Board of Trustees and Investment Financial Advisory Committee of First Congregational Church (Westminster).
+Ms. Holmes also serves as President of Oakmont Youth Soccer, is Secretary of the Gordon E. Erickson Memorial Fire Rescue Fund, and serves as Church Moderator and Investment Financial Advisory Committee Chair of the First Congregational Church (Westminster).

-A proud graduate of Seekonk High School, Wheaton College (BA) and Providence College (MA), Ms. Holmes and her husband, Roger Hoyt, are parents to three children, two of whom are on the autism spectrum and are civil engineering majors.
+A proud graduate of Seekonk High School, Wheaton College (BA) and Providence College (MA), Ms. Holmes and her husband, Roger Hoyt, are parents to three children, two of whom are on the autism spectrum and are civil engineering college graduates.